MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/Supported-Linux-and-FreeBSD-virtual-machines-for-Hyper-V-on-Windows.md

 > [!TIP]
 > - Download [Windows Server 2016](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016) from the Evaluation Center.
-> - Download[Microsoft Hyper-V Server 2016](https://www.microsoft.com/evalcenter/evaluate-hyper-v-server-2016) from the Evaluation Center.
+> - Download [Microsoft Hyper-V Server 2016](https://www.microsoft.com/evalcenter/evaluate-hyper-v-server-2016) from the Evaluation Center.

 The goal of this content is to provide information that helps facilitate your Linux or FreeBSD deployment on Hyper-V. Specific details include: